razangit5-pixel/VISION-COR/README.md

 ## VISION-COR
 A Comprehensive Approach to Automated Corrosion Detection in Visual Inspections

-• Model development using deep learning and computer vision techniques.
+• Developed deep learning models using advanced computer vision techniques for accurate corrosion detection.
-• Model deployment and website development using Django
+• Deployed the model and built the full web application using Django for seamless user interaction.